 When our research findings from CVE-2018-11776 prompted us to research other vulnerabilities, the first step was building 115 versions of Apache Struts.

-Recently, Synopsys Cybersecurity Research Center (CyRC) coordinated with the Apache Software Foundation to publish Apache Struts Security Advisory S2-058.
+In August 2019, the Synopsys Cybersecurity Research Center (CyRC) coordinated with the Apache Software Foundation to publish Apache Struts Security Advisory S2-058.
 The advisory represents research undertaken in Belfast that focused on 64 vulnerabilities through 115 versions of Struts, identifying roughly 50 affected versions per vulnerability.
 We wanted to share our experiences in a series of blog posts.

 This blog series is for a technical audience.
 It discusses insights, problems we encountered, and solutions we came up with during the project: